 “Do not be deceived; God is not mocked.
 For whatsoever a man sows, that shall he also reap.”

-These words from Paul were originally written to God's children, but they apply to all people.
+These words from Paul were originally written to God’s children, but they apply to all people.
 Everyone is sowing either to the flesh or to the Spirit.
-And, as Paul emphasized, "He who sows to his own flesh will reap destruction from the flesh, but he who sows to the Spirit will reap eternal life from the Spirit" (Gal.
+And, as Paul emphasized, “He who sows to his flesh shall reap destruction, but he who sows to the Spirit shall reap eternal life” (Gal.
 6:8).

 We, the saints of the “latter rain”, are being stirred by the events unfolding in our time, as the climactic hour of this end-of-the-age harvest season draws near.
 Now is no time for sloth.
 All true followers of Christ are pushing up their sleeves, as men of labor, and reaching out for the souls of men, desiring to present to the Master a good harvest of souls.
 They are not among those who have been lulled to sleep by cares of this life and the deceitfulness of riches.

-As I pen these lines, beloved children of God, I feel the Spirit of God within me crying to many of you in thundering tones, "Awake, you who sleep, and arise from the dead, and Christ will give you light" (Eph.
+As I pen these lines, beloved children of God, I feel the Spirit of God within me crying to many of you in thundering tones, “Get up, O sleeper, and rise from the dead, and Christ will give you light!”
+(Eph.
 5:14).
-Solomon said, "He who gathers in summer is a wise son, but he who sleeps during harvest is a son who causes shame" (Prov.
+Solomon said, “He who gathers in summer is a wise son, but he who sleeps during harvest is a son who causes shame” (Prov.
 10:5).
-Oh, think of how many children of God are sleeping away these precious days, when the earth's harvest is so near, even at the door!
+Oh, think of how many children of God are sleeping away these precious days, when the earth’s harvest is so near, even at the door!

 The preacher’s advice from Ecclesiastes 11:6 is this: “In the morning sow your seed, and in the evening withhold not your hand, for you do not know whether will prosper, either this or that, or whether they both will be alike good.”
 Thank God for the few who have learned and acted upon what the preacher meant in this scripture.
 Don’t count on one sowing or planting.
 Go the extra mile and sow your seed in both the morning and the evening because it is unlikely that both will fail.
 It may be that both will succeed.

 The pressure of spirits opposing our labor may be great, but we may rest assured that the grace of God will always be sufficient to accomplish our tasks.
-"When the enemy shall come in like a flood, the Spirit of the Lord will lift up a standard against him," wrote Isaiah.
-It doesn't matter that there are persecutions for righteousness, nor how hateful are the blows of the enemy.
-What matters is that "greater is He that is in you, than he that is in the world" and that there is a sure reward for our labor.
-"Let us not grow weary in well-doing," the saints are exhorted, "for in due time, we will reap if we faint not" (Gal.
+“When the enemy shall come in like a flood, the Spirit of the LORD will lift up a standard against him,” wrote Isaiah.
+It doesn’t matter that there are persecutions for righteousness, nor how hateful are the blows of the enemy.
+What matters is that “the One who is in you is greater than the one who is in the world” and that there is a sure reward for our labor.
+“Let us not grow weary in well-doing,” the saints are exhorted, “for in due time, we shall reap if we do not give out” (Gal.
 6:9).
-When we remember how the apostles and earliest saints suffered for the sake of Christ, the words of the Psalmist come to mind: "They that sow in tears will reap in joy" (Ps.
+When we remember how the apostles and earliest saints suffered for the sake of Christ, the words of the Psalmist come to mind: “They that sow in tears will reap in joy” (Ps.
 126:5).
 No one has ever regretted being faithful in the service of Christ.
 But, oh, the remorse of the wayward, those who surrendered their faith in the heat of the battle!
 How about you, my reader?
 What kind of seed are you sowing?
 How important it is, that you consider this sowing and reaping of yours!